Crowdsourcing RA Treatment Possibilities

 A unique component of the Rheumatoid Arthritis Responder Challenge is the diversity of participation across a number of groups from academic institutions, private foundations and for-profit companies.
 The funding and support to carry out the Challenge and to support Sage Bionetworks’ cloud-based data analysis platform (Synapse) where the Challenge will take place, derives from the Arthritis Foundation and several major pharmaceutical companies.
 Additional support for the Challenge comes from data and samples contributed by the Consortium of Rheumatology Researchers of North America, Inc. (CORRONA), the National Institutes of Health Pharmacogenomics Research Network (PGRN), the Broad Institute, and academic researchers from across the world.
 For example, CORRONA is providing unique clinical samples from a prospective study of rheumatoid arthritis patients treated with anti-TNF therapy, and the PGRN is supporting the genotyping of these samples for the Challenge itself.

-The Challenge will open this fall and complete in the winter of 2014.
+The Challenge will open on February 10, 2014 and complete later this Spring.
+Those interested to participate can register and apply for data access approval on Synapse, Sage Bionetworks’ cloud-based open compute platform and collaborative workspace.
 The first phase of the challenge is a discovery phase in which teams use the data to build genetic predictors of response to anti-TNF therapy.
 The second phase is a validation assessment in which challenge participants’ predictive models will be tested against a rheumatoid arthritis data set (from CORRONA).
 The team with the most highly predictive model in the validation assessment will be deemed the “winner.”
 The results of the challenge will be published in a highlighted article as a collaborative effort with Nature Genetics.
 The winning classifier will potentially be used to drive a prospective clinical trial with materials and data collected through the Arthritis Internet Registry.